Utecha/Lax/README.md

 ## Upcoming

-- Dynamic Arrays
+- [x] Bitwise operators
-- Maps
+- [ ] Pre/post increment/decrement operators
-- More built-in functions such as: printf, system, exit
+- [ ] Ternary operator
-- Bitwise operators
+- [x] Support for escape sequences in strings
-- Ternary operators
+- [ ] String interpolation
-- String interpolation
+- [ ] Dynamic Arrays
-- Support for escape sequences in strings
+- [ ] Maps
-- Native compilation
+- [ ] More built-in functions such as: printf, system, exit
-- Static typing for the native compiler
+- [ ] Built-in support for variadic arguments to functions/methods
-- Structs as a separate object -- Will ultimately be functionally the same as C++
+- [ ] Structs as a separate object -- Will ultimately be functionally the same as C++
-- Built-in support for enums.
+- [ ] Built-in support for enums.
 Likely C/C++ style enums.
-- Module support (currently Lax/clox programs only support a single source file)
+- [ ] Module support (currently Lax/clox programs only support a single source file)
-- Macros
+- [ ] Macros
-- Properly implemented pre and post increment/decrement operators (current implementation mostly works but is a bit buggy)
+- [ ] Native compilation
-- Built-in support for variadic arguments to functions/methods
+- [ ] Static typing for the native compiler

 ## Features